waipingng/Project-X/README.md

         Steven Spielberg: Spielberg had 5 movies in the Top 250, with notable films like Schindler’s List and Jurassic Park.
         Stanley Kubrick: Kubrick also appeared multiple times, with highly rated films like 2001: A Space Odyssey.

+4.4 Duration insights:

+    By categorizing movies based on their runtime and analyzing the average ratings, the study aims to understand whether longer movies tend to be rated higher by audiences, potentially indicating that longer runtimes allow for more developed plots and character arcs, contributing to higher satisfaction.

 5. Limitations

     Limited Dataset: This analysis was based solely on the IMDb Top 250 movies list, which primarily reflects the preferences of IMDb users.
 A more diverse dataset, including lesser-known movies, could provide different insights.